 In June 2010, Fort Bend County Public Transportation began providing commuter service into the Texas Medical Center utilizing a fleet of five buses performing four runs per service day which was part of the initial LIP funded project.
 Ridership has grown significantly over the years; from 27,000 trips provided in FY2011 to over 110,000 plus trips provided in FY2015.
 Fort Bend County TMC service currently has two trips that regularly experience passenger loads in excess of the 32 passenger capacity.
 In efforts to keep up with demand, Fort Bend County replaced two of its 32‐passenger buses with two contractor owned buses with a higher capacity (40 passengers).
 Furthermore, in November 2013 Fort Bend County added an additional run in the morning and one in the afternoon.
 Fort Bend County continues to experience days in which these buses are completely full.
 There is sufficient ridership on all other morning and afternoon routes to keep them in service without any change in schedule.
 Therefore, additional routes are needed to meet the existing and growing demand for this service.

 The proposed project will use Local Initiative Project (LIP) funds for purchase of service and fuel cost related to the continuation and expansion of our Texas Medical Center service which operates entirely within the Houston‐Galveston Transportation Management Area (TMA).
-The project will add two more routes each providing four additional runs per day to the current TMC service plan.
+The project will add two more routes, each providing four additional runs per day to the current TMC service plan.

 Riders who are hesitant to consider public transportation due to the potential need for a way home outside of the scheduled route service times can utilize our Guaranteed Ride Home (GRH) program.
 The GRH program provides a free one way trip home in the event of a midday emergency or in the event an employee is asked to work overtime unexpectedly.
 Up to three free rides are provided each year to passengers utilizing commuter services.